Thomas Gilman (wrestler)

-Thomas Patrick Gilman (born May 28, 1994) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 57 kilograms.
-In freestyle, Gilman is a 2020 Tokyo Olympic bronze medalist and the 2021 World Champion (finalist in 2017 and 2022) and Pan American Continental champion.
-In folkstyle, Gilman was a three–time NCAA Division I All-American, the 2016 NCAA national runner–up, and a Big Ten Conference champion out of the University of Iowa.
+Thomas Patrick Gilman (born May 28, 1994) is an American retired freestyle and folkstyle wrestler who competed at 57 kilograms.
+A Summer Olympic medalist and world champion in 2021, Gilman was most notably also a three-time World Championship medalist.
+Out of the University of Iowa, he was a three-time NCAA Division I All-American.

 Folkstyle career

 Early life

 Born and raised in Iowa to Patrick and Cheri Gilman, Thomas moved to Nebraska to attend Skutt Catholic High School in Omaha.
-As a high school wrestler, Gilman went on to become the twentieth four-time Nebraska (NSAA) state champion in history and helped the team reach three state titles.
+As a high school wrestler, Gilman went on to become the 20th four-time Nebraska (NSAA) state champion in history and helped the team win three state titles.
 He also won the 2009 NHSCA National title at 103 pounds as a freshman.

-As a senior ('11–'12), Gilman committed to Terry Brands and the Iowa Hawkeyes as the top-recruit in the state of Nebraska.
+As a senior ('11–'12), Gilman committed to Terry Brands and the Iowa Hawkeyes as the top recruit in Nebraska.